A 5-day epic canoe journey across the Scottish Highlands, through Loch Ness.

 The guides supply dry bags and barrels to keep everything nice and dry!
 Each person will have one large 60-litre barrel for their own personal use.

 Yes absolutely!
 It's a great way to meet like-minded people.

 There will be times that you'll pass by shops throughout the trip How much money you take, depends on your spending habits.

-We recommend a minimum age of 18, or 11 if accompanied by a parent or guardian.
+The minimum for this adventure is 18, or 14 if accompanied by a parent or guardian.
 Anyone under the age of 18, must be sharing a canoe with their parent or guardian.

 Absolutely - try and give the guide as much notice as possible of any dietary requirements.
 You can do this when completing your participation form after booking.